-Professors P. Boonstra, D. Brink, T. Jager, G. Klaasen, J. Kuipers, W. D. Laverell, †S. Leestma, L. Nyhoff, C. Sinke (chairman), G. Van Zwalenberg, †G. Venema, P. Zwier Associate Professor M. Stob
+Professors P. Boonstra, D. Brink, T. Jager (chairman, Department of Mathematics and Computer Science), G. Klaasen, J. Kuipers, D. Laverell, S. Leestma, L. Nyhoff, C. Sinke, G. Van Zwalenberg, G. Venema, P. Zwier

+Associate Professor M. Stob

-Assistant Professors V. Nyhoff, J. Warners, G. Talsma
+Assistant Professors V. Nyhoff, G. Talsma Instructor G. Adams

-A MINIMUM GRADE OF C (2.0) in a 200-level mathematics course is required for admission to a program of concentration in the department.
+A minimum grade of C (2.0) in a 200-level mathematics course is required for admission to a program of concentration in the department.
 The program consists of 161, 162, two 200-level courses, two semesters of 391, an approved interim, and at least four additional 300-level courses.
 Each program must include a two-course sequence at the 300-level, a course in algebra, a course in analysis, a course emphasizing applications, and a course emphasizing formal proof.
 Computer Science 151 is a required cognate, and a second course in computer science is recommended.
 Students with deficiencies in high school algebra or trigonometry should take 110 before enrolling in 161.
 A minor consists of 161, 162, two 200-level courses, and two 300-level courses.
 Computer Science 151 is a recommended cognate.

-Students preparing to teach mathematics at the secondary level may complete a program with an emphasis on algebra, analysis, or probability and statistics.
+Students preparing to teach mathematics at the secondary level complete a major program with an emphasis on algebra, analysis, or probability and statistics.
 Such majors require 161 and 162.
-The remaining seven 200- and 300-level courses are selected with the approval of the adviser, Mr. Paul Boonstra.
+The remaining seven 200- and 300-level courses are selected with the approval of the student's adviser.
 Education 356 substitutes for the 391 required in other major programs.
 The teacher education minor consists of 161; 162; one from 243, 261, or 361; 251 or 351; 321; and one additional 300-level course.